Policy Audience: Graduate Faculty - Page 2 - UW Graduate School Skip to content

 • Evidence of professional success in a field relevant to the proposed area of study.

-Note: An analytical essay typically is focused on a student’s academic pursuits and interest, while a statement of intent includes information about a student’s personal journey.
+[Note: An analytical essay typically is focused on a student’s academic pursuits and interest, while a statement of intent includes information about a student’s personal journey.]

 3.1.2.2 Alternates to an Earned Bachelor’s Degree

-Programs can petition the Graduate School to admit students who do not have a bachelor’s degree from a nationally recognized postsecondary institution with institutional accreditation, but who have significant professional experience.
+Programs may petition the Graduate School to admit students who do not have a bachelor’s degree from a nationally recognized postsecondary institution with institutional accreditation, but who have significant professional experience.
 Programs petitioning under alternate admissions standards must collect, review, and provide to the Graduate School evidence that the student meets the following requirements:

-1. A minimum of two of the following:
+2. A minimum of two of the following:

-• A transcript showing 100 level course work or higher with the achievement of a 3.0 grade point average for at least 90 quarter hours or 60 semester hours.
+• A transcript showing 100-level course work or higher with the achievement of a 3.0 grade point average for at least 90 quarter hours or 60 semester hours.

 • Evidence of successful graduate coursework in the intended field of study or in a closely related field.